AuDigitalHealth/lingo/docs/design/technologies.md

 #### React

 React is a popular JavaScript library for building user interfaces, particularly single-page applications.
-Key features and aspects of React in Snomio are:
+Key features and aspects of React in Lingo are:

 - Component-Based Architecture: React allows developers to create reusable UI components, which is particularly useful for building complex interfaces like those needed for medical terminology